 In June, Scott and Julie were invited to the White House for the (first ever) Maker’s Faire.
 President Obama spoke, and we were happy to meet Bill Nye there.

-Thanks to the kindness of our Indiegogo donors, SR was able to purchase a building with both manufacturing and office space.
 We hired 3 team members and began to purchase needed equipment.
 It’s been a solemn responsibility for us to take care to use the funding wisely.
 We’ve honored our campaign promises, knowing that manufacturing space and equipment were key to taking on more of the process internally in order to bring costs down.

 In October, Indiegogo chose us as their speaker for their yearly staff meeting for employees from various locations.
 They only feature one campaign per year, so this was a big honor.
 They showed us the bell they ring whenever a campaign reaches 1M in funding.
 They said, “We got to ring that bell twice for Solar Roadways®!”
 Indiegogo also featured Solar Roadways® in a short documentary filmed in December.

 The year was capped off with the honor of being selected as one of the 100 Best Innovations of the Year by Popular Science.

 In 2015, we were not able to accept any interviews.
 We “went dark” as we like to say, in order to give engineering 100% of our attention – such as creating our new SR3 panels based on the knowledge gained with the SR2s.

 Still we were grateful for the press we received, most especially the mention on the White House website in President Obama’s State of the Union Address.
 There were articles in places such as: Infrastructure USA, CNN Money, and Tony Robbin’s blog.
 We received numerous requests to appear on television shows.
 We accepted only one: Innovation Nation, which aired on Valentine’s Day 2015.